Strengthening Governance

 - Each Director and Executive Officer conducts evaluation interviews with independent outside evaluators after the end of the fiscal year to discuss the challenges undertaken and achievements made.

-- The independent outside evaluators conduct quantitative and qualitative evaluations for each item required for the roles and duties of each Director and Executive Officer based on the interview results.
+- Once a year, the independent outside evaluators conduct quantitative and qualitative evaluations for each item required for the roles and duties of each Director and Executive Officer based on the interview results.
 The quantitative evaluation is made based on the operating income of the Company and the status of achievement of the KPIs set by each Officer at the beginning of the evaluation period.
 The qualitative evaluation is made based on items such as contribution to the enhancement of corporate value, the formulation of policies and the penetration of strategies, the cultivation and discovery of successors, and expertise and foresight.
 Emphasis is placed on the ability to drive change without being bound by past customs or previous successes.

 (2)Stock remuneration (BIP trust) (2015 and onward)